d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 6. Use Embark to collect minibuffer candidates
 ..
 7. Search file contents
 ..
 8. Bookmark the directory with the notes
 ..
-9. Use the consult-notes package
+9. Use the `citar-denote' package for bibliography notes
 ..
-10. Treat your notes as a project
+10. Use the `consult-notes' package
 ..
-11. Variants of `denote-open-or-create'
+11. Treat your notes as a project
 ..
-12. Variants of `denote-link-or-create'
+12. Variants of `denote-open-or-create'
-11. Installation
 ..
+13. Variants of `denote-link-or-create'
+12. Installation
+..
 1. GNU ELPA package
 ..
 2. Manual installation
-12. Sample configuration
+13. Sample configuration
-13. For developers or advanced users
+14. For developers or advanced users
-14. Contributing
+15. Contributing
-15. Things to do
+16. Things to do
+17. Publications about Denote
-16. Alternatives to Denote
+18. Alternatives to Denote
 ..
 1. Alternative ideas with Emacs and further reading
-17. Frequently Asked Questions
+19. Frequently Asked Questions
 ..
 1. Why develop Denote when PACKAGE already exists?
 ..
 2. Why not rely exclusively on Org?
 ..
 3. Why care about Unix tools when you use Emacs?